-To drive a significant improvement in the quality of sites going forward, we are developing a Site Design Guide for Gypsy/Traveller sites, in conjunction with local authorities and with input from members of the Gypsy/Traveller community.
-This is intended to assist new build and site re-development, and align with key principles of Housing 2040 such as accessibility and energy efficiency.
+To drive a significant improvement in the quality of sites going forward, we have published an Interim Site Design Guide for Gypsy/Traveller sites, developed in conjunction with local authorities and with input from members of Gypsy/Traveller communities.
+This is intended to assist new build and site re-development, to meet the varying needs of families, including children, older and disabled people and align with key principles of Housing to 2040 such as accessibility and energy efficiency.

 The Gypsy/Traveller Accommodation Fund will initially be focussed on a number of demonstration projects, to establish examples of model sites.
 These first projects will develop expertise in site development, trial the Site Design Guide and inform the development of the programme.

 This work is a result of the Scottish Government and COSLA’s joint Action Plan Improving the lives of Scotland's Gypsy/Travellers: 2019-2021

 Guidance on minimum quality standards for Gypsy/Traveller sites